30 Years Ago, Repo Man Stole Macho Man’s Hat

 When Monday Night Raw made its debut on television three decades ago, it was instantly and noticeably different than any wrestling TV show on at the time.
 Other wrestling TV shows at the time were generally studio shows that threw to previously-recorded matches, but Raw was presented live—or, if taped, presented as if it were live.
 The show is still on; it passed 30 years last week and officially celebrates its 30th birthday next Monday.
 It is two hours longer now, and airs from larger venues, but otherwise still pretty similar.
 Sometimes small things can be revolutionary.

 The second episode of Raw aired 30 years ago today, from the Grand Ballroom at the Manhattan Center.
-The announcers talked to the camera as the show opened in the action.
+The announcers talked to the camera as the show opened.
 And that was when Repo Man struck.
 Specifically, he struck “Macho Man” Randy Savage from behind.
 More specifically, he stole Macho Man’s hat.

 WWE may not have put all of my favorite wrestling moments on YouTube; the time when Gabriel Byrne cut an in-character promo as Satan from End of Days is conspicuously absent.
 But someone at the company knows this one was too big to leave out, so it's up there.
 Repo Man bops Macho on the back, steals his hat, then later in the show gives a maniacal interview to Sean Mooney outside the building.